ANU-WALD/remote-sensing-workshops/README.md

 - Have Anaconda installed on the computer.
 (If you're in an ANU computer lab, it should be)
 - Open a terminal.
 On Windows, you can open a terminal in any folder by opening it in the file explorer, clicking the address bar, and typing `cmd` and enter.
 - In the terminal, type `jupyter notebook` and the notebook homepage will open, and you can navigate to the notebook you want.
 Alternatively, type `jupyter notebook <name of notebook>` to open it directly.
 Note that pressing the tab key completes a partial filename, so you can just type `jupyter notebook 1<tab>` to open the first notebook.
+- To run a cell in the notebook, press shift-enter when the cell is highlighted.

-Note that after the first workshop (intro to Python), you will need to
+Note that after the first workshop (intro to Python), you will need to follow the install instructions below.

 ### *A brief digression on scientific software*